 Long wires always cause some signal loss due to the resistance of the cable.
-Therefore, the maximum cable length between the controller and the last driver must be less than 300 metres.
+Therefore, the maximum cable length between the controller and the last driver must be less than 300 meters.

 There is also signal loss because of the loading of the connected drivers.
 The DMX512 standard states that a maximum of 32 unit loads can be connected to one DMX cable. eldoLED drivers are one unit load.
 If the total unit load exceeds 32, a splitter, repeater or booster can be used.
 Note, however, that repeaters, boosters and splitters may also add to the total unit load.

-- Use twisted pair cables with an impedance of 120Ω and a low capacitance.
-UTP Cat5 or Cat6 network cable can also be used but have a slightly lower impedance of 100Ω.
+Use twisted pair cables with an impedance of 120Ω and a low capacitance.
+UTP Cat5 or Cat6 network cable is another option but it has a slightly lower impedance of 100Ω